-(4) These amounts represent the aggregate grant date fair value of awards granted to our named executive officers in 2018, computed in accordance with FASB ASC Topic 718.
-Such grant-date fair value does not take into account any estimated forfeitures related to service-based vesting conditions.
-See Note 10 to the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2018 regarding assumptions underlying the valuation of equity awards.
+(4) These amounts represent the aggregate grant date fair value of awards granted to our named executive officers in 2019, computed in accordance with FASB ASC Topic 718.
+Such grant-date fair values do not take into account any estimated forfeitures related to service-based vesting conditions.
+See Note 10 to the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2019 regarding assumptions underlying the valuation of equity awards.